Blossom (pilot boat): Construction and service

 On December 28, 1837, the pilot boat Blossom was twenty miles from Sandy Hook, when she met up with the packet ship Sheridan from Liverpool.
 It was believed that the ship had on board a copy of the Queen's speech.
 On March 6, 1838, the Blossom met up with the brig William Henry from Matanzas, Cuba, 60 miles south east from Sandy Hook.

 On 21 August 1839, the pilot-boat Blossom came across the Baltimore schooner La Amistad.
 She was discovered thirty miles southeast of Sandy Hook with 25-30 black men, who requested something to eat and drink.
 She supplied the men with water and bread.
 When they attempted the board the pilot-boat to escape, the captain of the Blossom cut the rope that was attached to the Amistad.
 The pilots then communicated what they felt was a Slave ship to the Collector of the Port of New York.
 They were later captured by the U.S. Navy off Montauk, New York and detained in New London, Connecticut.

 In 1840, there were only eight New York pilot boats.
 They were the Phantom, No. 1; Washington, No. 2; New York, No. 3; Jacob Bell, No. 4; Blossom, No. 5; T. H. Smith, No. 6; John E. Davidson, No. 7; and the Virginia, No. 8.
 James Mitchell was listed as the pilot of the pilot boat Blossom.

 On December 19, 1843, in the dark of night, the Blossom ran into the schooner Harriet Smith a few miles off Sandy Hook.
-The schooner had no lookout stationed forward but the schooner did.
+The Blossom had no lookout stationed forward but the schooner did.
 The district court ruled that the schooner should be compensated for her damages of $62.60.